NEW YORK BLACK FLORIST HISTORY

 James Henry William

 To be clear, the Floral District was “uptown” in New York at the time and called the Tenderloin.
 It was called the Tenderloin because it was the area where the poor were harassed by police officers for money.
-There the police would get enough money to buy steak for their families.
+There, the police would get enough money to buy steak for their families.

-Greenwich Village was “Little Africa” from 1860-1890s.
+Greenwich Village was “Little Africa” from 1860 to the 1890s.

 Langston Hughes